kgrid-objects/example-collection/docs/readme.md

 Objects.
 Graal implements [ECMAScript 2020 specification](https://github.com/graalvm/graaljs/blob/master/docs/user/JavaScriptCompatibility.md#ecmascript-language-compliance)
 - The proxy adapter can use our [node.js](https://nodejs.org/en/) [runtime](https://github.com/kgrid/kgrid-node-runtime) which will run javascript in a node.js environment and can load external dependencies.
-- The proxy Adapter can also use our [python](https://www.python.org/) [runtime](https://github.com/kgrid/kgrid-python-runtime), which can run python and load python dependencies just like any other python engine
+- The proxy adapter can also use our [python](https://www.python.org/) [runtime](https://github.com/kgrid/kgrid-python-runtime), which can run python and load python dependencies just like any other python engine
 - The Activator also makes use of our [resource adapter](https://github.com/kgrid/resource-adapter) in order to expose resource-based endpoints defined in resource Knowledge Objects.

+These are all included in the [KGrid Activator](https://github.com/kgrid/kgrid-activator) project however the runtimes must be run separately to activate objects that require them.

 #### Running Example KOs in an Activator
-You can now test the example objects in an activator.
+To try these objects you can either clone this project or download a [released version](https://github.com/kgrid-objects/example-collection/releases) of the objects directly or using a manifest.
 This is done most easily via the [kgrid cli](https://github.com/kgrid/kgrid-cli).

 Download the cli using
 ```
 npm install -g @kgrid/cli